 Location: Shirahone Onsen, Nagano Prefecture

 Mixed-Gender Onsen Famous For Its Milky White Water: Awanoyu or Awanoyu Ryokan (泡の湯旅館) is located in a small onsen town in Nagano Prefecture with the beautiful and inviting name Shirahone Onsen aka “White Bone Hot Spring”.
 But just because the hot spring town is renowned for its smooth and milky hot spring water.
+So no worries!

 In general, Awanoyu’s bathing facilities are gender-separated, but the onsen’s most famous outdoor bath with the little waterfalls is mixed.
 Men have to wear their birthday suit but women are allowed to cover themselves with a towel.
 From mid-November until April this is also a good place near Tokyo to experience soaking in an onsen surrounded by snow.
 However, non-staying guests can only take a bath from 10:30 – 14:00 o’clock.